-Tango Energy was established in 2012 and currently has over 1500 customers.
-It is the retail arm of a company called Pacific Hydro, which also has operations in South America.
-Its head office is in Geelong, Victoria.
+Tango Energy was established in 2012 with headquarters in Melbourne, Victoria and a call centre in Geelong.
+It's the retail arm of a company called Pacific Hydro, which also has operations in South America.
+Pacific Hydro is owned by State Power Investment Overseas of China.
+This makes it a foreign-owned, private entity.

 Contact details for Tango Energy